kenshiroSenpai/Cardboard-game-unity/README.md

 *Cardboard game* is a project make in Unity with Google VR.

 ## Requirements
-You only can play in Android(MIN.
+> - Android(MIN.
 19+) or greater.

-If you want to play in your computer, use the project and play in mode Editor.
+> - If you want to play in your computer, use the project and play in mode Editor.

 ## Screenshot
 ![alt text](Captura.PNG)